ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Frostlord/3rd Level/Snap Freeze.md

 - **Duration**:
 	- Concentration, up to 3 turns
 - **Effects**:
 	- You summon 3 freezing motes above up to 3 targets of your choice.
 They must make a Dexterity saving throw to avoid the freezing motes.
-Upon a failure, they gain the [[Frozen Solid]] condition, this condition lasts until the psycast ends or the condition is forcibly removed.
-Upon a success, nothing happens.
+		- Upon a failure, they gain the [[Frozen Solid]] condition for the psycast duration.
+		- Upon a success, nothing happens.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 18 psyfocus spent above the normal cost for this psycast, the caster may summon 1 additional freezing mote above 1 additional target.